Marketing & SEO

 Encouraging Purchases with Emotional Branding

-The next stage involves encouraging purchases from the customers that you attracted.
+The next stage involves encouraging purchases from the customers that you attract.
 You can try repeatedly exposing them to your ads, interacting with them on social media, and so on.
 This stage is somewhat of a transitional one.
 Notably, it joins the first stage and the purchases your customers make.
 At the same time, you might find that this stage is not the easiest one.
-In fact, persuading first-time customers to make the purchase is sometimes harder than it seems.
+In fact, persuading first-time customers to purchase is sometimes harder than it seems.

 Developing a Relationship